1755 E Plumb Lane Suite 258, Reno, NV 89502

 Overview

 Most state licensing boards require licensed engineers and land surveyors to meet continuing education requirements to renew their license.
 Nevada requires licensees to acquire at least 30 Professional Development Hours (PDHs) biennially, or every two years.
-In renewing a professional license, licensees are required to report on the Nevada license renewal application PDHs accrued in the preceding twenty-four months (during the current biennial license period).
+When renewing a professional license, licensees are required to report the PDHs accrued in the preceding twenty-four months (during the current biennial license period) on the Nevada license renewal application.

 “Home State” Rule